ehof17/Elite-Snake/README.md

 ## 🎮 Play Now
 Play online [here](http://23.239.5.150:3000/).
 Customize your snake, dodge, and teleport to become the leader!

 > **Note:** If I ever stop paying to run the server, a legacy single-player experience can be found [here](https://theehofman.github.io/snake2/).
 This version only has the core gameplay.
-There are no names, leaderboard, or changing color.
-Also, it doesn't work on mobile.
+Since its not multiplayer, there are no names or leaderboard

 ## 🛠 Want to Make Changes?
 To set up the game locally: